And if keyboards are not required in certain songs then I might be playing my Aria electro-acoustic mandolin instead !

 The Nord Electro 3 61 note

 I was first introduced to Nord products when I was asked by Nord's previous distributor if I would like to help promote their keyboards in the North East of England.
 I jumped at the chance and they sent me an Electro 3, a Stage Compact and a C1 organ to evaluate.
 I thought they were great.
-In particular I liked the fast action and compact size of the Electro 3 and found it to be the most appealing out of the three of them.
-I have tried the Electro 4 and 5 but I felt that their sounds and the Leslie simulation were over-processed and still prefer the sound of the Electro 3 because of it's very raw and live sound which really cuts through when playing in a live band.
+In particular I liked the fast action and compact size of the Electro 3 and found it to be the most appealing out of the three of them for live work.
+I have tried the Electro 4 and 5 but I felt that their sounds and the Leslie simulation were over-processed and still prefer the sound of the Electro 3 because of it's very raw sound which really cuts through when playing in a live band.

 The Kurzweil PC3-LE6

 The pianos!
 It's pianos are awesome.
 The PC3 might be a bulky and heavy keyboard but it's built like a tank and it is packed with hundreds of quality sounds from luscious pianos and orchestra patches to quirky electric piano sounds.
 It contains a massive catalogue of sounds that can be modified and programmed any way you want and is ideal for songs that need multiple layers of sounds and splits across the keyboard.